 The April 2015 earthquake that struck the Nepalese region of Gorkha killed nearly 9,000 people, injured more than 16,000 and destroyed hundreds of thousands of homes across the country.
 In addition to the human suffering it caused, the magnitude 7.8 quake had an immediate economic impact estimated at as much as half of Nepal’s $20 billion GDP.
 The ensuing internal displacement had further consequences for the economy that until now have not been quantified.

 IDMC launched a research project in 2017 to assess the economic impact of internal displacement in terms of livelihoods, housing and infrastructure, health, education, social networks, security and the environment.
-As part of our research, we developed a new methodology to estimate lost productivity, which we have applied here to the Gorkha earthquake.
+As part of our research, we developed a new methodology to estimate lost production, which we have applied here to the Gorkha earthquake.